GopalGavas/ProjectHub/readme.md

 - **Task Management:** Full CRUD operations for tasks, including assignment, status tracking, and deadlines.
 - **Comments:** Dedicated comment threads for tasks to facilitate better collaboration.
 - **Audit Trail:** Logging of all significant actions (e.g., project creation, role updates) for activity history and admin monitoring.

+⚙️ Controllers We’ll Be Building for the Project Module

+Here’s the logical flow and responsibilities for each:

+1. createProjectController

+Who can access: admin only

+Responsibilities:

+Validate input (projectName, description, optional members[])

+Create a new project entry in projectsTable

+Add the creator (admin) as the "owner" in projectMembersTable

+Add additional members (if provided) as "manager" or "member"

+Return project + members data

+2. getAllProjectsController

+Who can access: admin (can see all) / member (only their projects)

+Responsibilities:

+Support pagination & filters (status, owner, etc.)

+Return a clean list with metadata (totalCount, etc.)

+3. getProjectByIdController

+Who can access: owner, manager, or member of that project

+Responsibilities:

+Fetch single project by ID

+Include project members and roles

+Restrict access if not part of that project

+4. updateProjectController

+Who can access: owner or manager

+Responsibilities:

+Update name, description, or status

+Restrict non-owners from updating ownership or deleting

+5. addMembersToProjectController

+Who can access: owner or manager

+Responsibilities:

+Accept an array of users + roles

+Validate if they’re existing users

+Prevent duplicate members

+6. removeMemberController

+Who can access: owner or manager

+Responsibilities:

+Remove a member (except owner)

+Restrict manager from removing other managers or owner

+7. softDeleteProjectController

+Who can access: admin only

+Responsibilities:

+Mark project as inactive

+Optionally cascade soft-delete tasks (later step)

+8. restoreProjectController

+Who can access: admin only

+Responsibilities:

+Reactivate a previously soft-deleted project

+9. (Later) hardDeleteProjectController

+Who can access: admin only

+Responsibilities:

+Permanently delete project & members association